-- CASA model: This is the network representation of the resilience capabilities discernable in each of the CASA elements. - Topological Resilience (TR): This is the representation of the resilience capabilities installed in each of the CASA Superelements (polar graph) and elements (table), obtained from the systemic Analysis of Resilience (AoR). - Comparative TR: This allows the user to compare two territories and their installed resilience capacities.
+- CASA model: This is the network representation of the resilience capabilities discernible in each of the CASA elements. - Societal Resilience (SR): This represents the resilience capabilities installed in each of the CASA Superelements (polar graph) and elements (table), as obtained from the Systemic Analysis of Resilience (AoR). - Comparative SR: This feature enables users to compare two territories and their respective installed resilience capacities.
 Both territories must be created by the same user.